 A couple of days ago I started working on a project.
-My thoughts were, headshots are just one part of a persons working career.
+My thoughts were, headshots are just one part of your working career.
 There are two other parts that are just as important.
 The first one is a really good resume.
-That’s a given.
+That's a given.
 The second part is sort of new.
-It’s the digital footprint that each of us has.
+It's the digital footprint that each of us has.
 Each of those parts has components that make the whole and failing on any of those smaller parts spoils the whole batch.

 I put all three of these components, the headshot, the resume and your digital footprint all on the same level of importance.
 They all need to vibrate at the same frequency.
 If one is off, the other two can't really make up for it.
 So that got me to thinking